 Bedtime often comes with a headache and a wave of nausea for parents.
 Visions of temper tantrums and creeping-feet-out-of-bed-for-the-15th-time haunt us senseless.
 But it doesn’t have to be that way.
 Bedtime can be an enjoyable time in your home.
-Yes, I promise.
-It really can.
-And as a bonus, you won’t go nuts.
+How to get your kids to stay in bed will teach you how you can get them to do that and not go nuts.

 Before I offer you trouble shooting for those nightmares, I must mention that a good routine is key.
 If you work on this consistently, you will see a return!
 Children are comfortable with a routine and once they know it’s in place, they are much less likely to challenge.

 Tips for establishing a good bedtime routine

 - A good bedtime routine is loose and not bound to a set list: reading, singing, rocking, etc. That way it can be changed if time is short and a babysitter can put them to bed without a fuss.
 If a child CAN NOT go to bed without a story, he/she is set-up for disaster.
 Stories are great, just make sure it’s not mandatory.
 In my home, we don’t usually have a story at bedtime.
 We read together all day!